-Human rights issue looms over Trump-Duterte meeting
+WH: Trump, Duterte discussed human rights

 Story highlights

-- Trump will attend a bilateral meeting with Duterte
+- Trump attended a bilateral meeting with Duterte

+- He raised human rights concerns in the context of Duterte's war on drugs, Sanders said

+Manila (CNN)President Donald Trump and Philippine President Rodrigo Duterte, who lavished pleasantries on each other during public appearances in Manila Monday, "briefly" discussed human rights and the Philippine's bloody war on drugs during their closed-door conversation, the White House said.

+But a spokesman for the controversial Philippine President told reporters that "human rights did not arise" during the meeting.

-Manila (CNN)President Donald Trump's lengthy trip to Asia has largely ignored human rights issues, despite the United States harboring long-held grievances with how countries in the region have treated their citizens.
-But aides say he will raise the issue during his meeting Monday with Philippine President Rodrigo Duterte at the summit for the Association of Southeast Asian Nations (ASEAN).
+Trump has largely eschewed public talk of human rights issues on his trip through Asia, despite the United States harboring long-held grievances with how countries in the region have treated their citizens.
+In Manila, the two leaders ignored shouted questions from reporters on the issue.

-Trump's meeting here in Manila with Duterte could be a complex dance of flattery and directness, given the fact the Philippine strongman leader has championed an effort that has killed thousands outside of the nation's judicial system.

-Duterte's controversial "drug war" -- which has killed anywhere at least 6,000 people, according to police estimates -- has drawn international scorn and will likely test Trump's penchant for diplomatic flattery, providing the US President with one of his most complicated diplomatic encounters of his presidency.

-The President, in a series of high-profile speeches and events, has not leveled any public chastisements of human rights leadership in Asia, preferring instead to try to unite countries around his priorities of curbing North Korea and promoting fair trade.
-Trump did address human rights privately in China, though, Secretary of State Rex Tillerson told reporters.
+"The conversation focused on ISIS, illegal drugs and trade.
+Human rights briefly came up in the context of the Philippines' fight against illegal drugs," White House press secretary Sarah Sanders said.

+Duterte's spokesman Harry Roque told CNN, however, that the topic "was not brought up," adding that Duterte brought up the "drug menace" in the Philippines and that Trump "appeared sympathetic and did not have any official position on the matter but was merely nodding his head."

-Trump spoke briefly with Duterte on Sunday night at the opening of the summit, their toast splashed on front pages in Manila on Monday morning as they met again for a brief, but warm, handshake as Trump arrived for his first ASEAN summit.
-Some 1,500 to 2,000 demonstrators also hit the streets on Monday, speaking out against Trump's visit, according to a police estimate shared with CNN, many of who appeared to be from the far-left.
+Trump and Duterte spoke multiple times throughout the two-day ASEAN summit, including sharing a toast on Sunday night that was the front page of newspapers in Manila.
+Some 1,500 to 2,000 demonstrators also hit the streets on Monday, speaking out against Trump's visit, according to a police estimate shared with CNN, many of whom appeared to be from the far-left.

+While the two spoke fondly of one another in public, Sanders noted Trump did raise human rights concerns in private, regarding Duterte's war on drugs.

+Duterte's controversial "drug war" -- which has killed anywhere at least 6,000 people, according to police estimates -- has drawn international scorn and was expected to test Trump's penchant for diplomatic flattery.

 The primary reason for concern among human rights organizations is that Duterte has fully embraced Trump's style, and Philippine officials, possibly in an attempt to woo the President, have said that the two leaders have a great deal in common.

-Philippine presidential spokesman Harry Roque told CNN before the visit that he sees Trump and Duterte as "very much alike in their thinking, their language and demeanor."
+Roque told CNN before the visit that he sees Trump and Duterte as "very much alike in their thinking, their language and demeanor."

-Phelim Kine, deputy director of Human Rights Watch's Asia division, told CNN that he worries both leaders will look to cement their already burgeoning "bromance."
+Phelim Kine, deputy director of Human Rights Watch's Asia division and an expert on Duterte's extrajudicial campaign, told CNN that the incongruity helps is a win for the Philippine leaders, allowing his officials to spin the meeting as validation.

-"Duterte's murderous 'drug war' will be the elephant in the room, but it's highly unlikely Trump or any other ASEAN leaders will raise that issue," Kine said.
-"Expect both Duterte and Trump to strive to cement what is already a bromance built on a foundation of Trump's already well-established affinity for 'strongman' leaders with well-documented history of abusing the rights of their citizens."

-Kine, whose organization works to track extrajudicial killings in the Philippines, said a failure of the US President to mention human rights would add "insult to grievous injury for the victims and their family members of a 16 month extrajudicial killing campaign."
+"That gives Duterte's craven spin-doctors wide latitude to deny that criticism even occurred," Kine said.

+"What is unquestionable here is that the US President has passed on a golden opportunity to publicly show solidarity with the Philippine people by expressing concern about those thousands of deaths and to reproach Duterte's utter trashing of the concept of rule of law," he added.

 Previous praise

-Trump has previously praised Duterte's crackdowns.
+Trump had previously praised Duterte's crackdowns.

 "I just wanted to congratulate you because I am hearing of the unbelievable job on the drug problem," Trump told the Philippine President in their first call earlier this year, according to a leaked transcript obtained by The Washington Post.